Jerry Sanders (businessman): 1969–2004: Advanced Micro Devices

 He steered the company through hard times as well.
 In 1974, a particularly bad recession almost broke the company.
 Through a period of stagflation in 1979, he refused to lay off AMD employees and instead took a leaf from the Japanese rather than engaging in the same rampant layoffs that had occurred at Fairchild earlier.
-Instead of reducing employees, he asked them to work Saturdays to get more done and get new products out sooner.
-There were also good times for the company.
-Sanders gave each one of his employees $100 as they walked out of the door during AMD's first $1 million quarter.
-AMD implemented a cash profit-sharing employee compensation program, where employees would regularly get profit checks of $1,000 or more.

 By 1979, Intel needed a second source to produce its 8088 processor for IBM PCs so it turned to AMD.
 In 1982, Sanders was responsible for a renegotiated licensing deal that would enable AMD to copy Intel's processor microcode to make its own x86 processors, a deal that eventually made the company the only real competitor to Intel.
 The open-ended legal language of the deal was used by Sanders to lead efforts for AMD to reverse-engineer and clone Intel's 8086 processor.
 Intel successfully countersued AMD which caused AMD's stock to collapse and nearly killed the company.

-In 2000, Sanders recruited Héctor Ruiz, at the time the president of Motorola's Semiconductor Products Sector, to serve as AMD's president and CEO, and to become the heir apparent to lead the company upon Sanders' retirement.
+In 2000, Sanders recruited Héctor Ruiz, at the time the president of Motorola's Semiconductor Products Sector, to be AMD's president and CEO, and to become the heir apparent to lead the company upon Sanders' retirement.
 He stayed with the company as chairman after Ruiz succeeded him as CEO in 2002.
 Sanders stepped down as AMD chair in April 2004 after 35 years at the company.